Counteraction principle: Relevant issues

 Holders of trademarks are able to contest the registration of similar trademarks on multiple grounds; one of which is public confusion.
 On the basis of public confusion, the counteraction principle (in essence) will not hinder companies using trademarks which are similar to those of famous marks.
 This is because most famous marks are likely to be easily identifiable, and therefore not likely to lead to confusion from the general public.

 Relevant cases

 Ruiz-Picasso and Others v OHIM

-In Ruiz-Picasso and Others v OHIM [2006] ECR I-643, the estate of Pablo Picasso argued that Daimler Chrysler infringed upon the Picasso trademark when it licensed PSA Peugeot Citroën to use the trademark Picaro on one its models.
-The estate argued that the trademark name Picaro was too similar to Picasso and would cause public confusion.
+In Ruiz-Picasso and Others v OHIM [2006] ECR I-643, the estate of Pablo Picasso argued that Daimler Chrysler infringed upon the Picasso trademark when it licensed PSA Peugeot Citroën to use the trademark "Picaro" on one its models.
+The estate argued that "Picaro" was too similar to "Picasso" and would cause public confusion.
 After being defeated in lower European courts, the appeal was dismissed in the European Court of Justice.